olivesgatech/CURE-OR/README.md

 ```

 ### Download Dataset
 In CURE-OR dataset, there are 1,000,000 images of 100 objects with varying size, color, and texture, captured with multiple devices in different setups.
 The majority of images in the CURE-OR dataset were acquired with smartphones and tested with off-the-shelf applications to benchmark the recognition performance of devices and applications that are used in our daily lives.
 In order to receive the download link, please fill out this [form](https://goo.gl/forms/YVM3N6RrywNPuEjJ3) to submit your information and agree to the conditions to use.
 These information will be kept confidential and will not be released to anyone outside the OLIVES administration team.
+Alternatively, you may download a mini version of the CURE-OR dataset to experiment with its various features before you try download the complete version.
+See more details [here](https://github.com/olivesgatech/mini-CURE-OR).

 ### Dataset Characteristics